vmware/singleton/CONTRIBUTING.md

 #### Only document changing

 If you only have document changing in your PR, please add '[skip ci]' in commit title.
 So CI will be skipped.
-And if your PR has multiple commits, please make sure each commit title including '[skip ci]'.
+And if your PR includes multiple commits, please make sure each commit title including '[skip ci]'.